michael-freling/michael-freling.github.io/content/docs/animation.md

 - [Koigoe](http://koigoemoe.g2.xrea.com/koigoe/koigoe.html)
     - Pitch and formant can be changed manually
+    - Japanese language has to be installed in Windows
 - [Rovee](https://www.kvraudio.com/product/rovee-by-g200kg)
     - This is a VST plugin and this may need to use a VST Host application.
 I couldn't use some applications for this plugin probably because this plugin is old.
 - [Gachikoe!
 Core](https://booth.pm/en/items/1236505)